Numerical simulation of type II primordial black hole formation: Spacetime structure and definition of type A/B PBHs

-It is worth noting that the schematic diagram given by Fig.~\ref{fig:PBHponchiII} implies that all light rays emitted from the center reach not the future null infinity but the future singularity of the type B PBH.
+It is worth noting that the schematic diagram given by Fig.~\ref{fig:PBHponchiII} implies that any light ray emitted from the center reaches not the future null infinity but the future singularity of the type B PBH.
 Although we cannot make any general statement for the moment, the null trajectories indicated by the orange arrows in Fig.~\ref{fig:typeIInull} seem consistent with this observation.